Director of Studies: Dr Richard Mortier

 We particularly welcome applications from candidates with a strong background in mathematics and/or science.
 A-level or IB Higher Level Mathematics (or equivalent) is essential, and candidates offering A- or AS-level Further Mathematics are likely to be more competitive than those without.
 A-level Physics and/or Computer Science is desirable.

 Pre-interview Admissions Assessment

 All students applying to the University of Cambridge for Computer Science must sit a pre-interview admissions assessment called the Cambridge Test of Mathematics for University Admissions (CTMUA).
 This will take place in your school, college or local testing centre on 30 October 2019.
-The same assessment is used regardless of which College you have applied to.
+The same assessment is used regardless of which College you have applied to, and preparation information is provided on the website above.
 The test forms part of our holistic admissions process: there is no set score that we are looking for.
 When applying, it is important to be aware of the registration and assessment dates:

 - All Computer Science applicants applying in 2019 must be registered to take the Cambridge Test of Mathematics for University Admissions by 18:00 UK time on 15 October 2019.
 See how to be registered.

 Please note that open centres may set an earlier deadline for accepting entries, and it is your responsibility to check if this applies at your centre.